 In layman’s terms, a proxy server acts as a “middleman” between your browser and the website you’re visiting.
 It can get complex under the hood, but you don’t need to know too much about how it works to carry out day-to-day tasks.
 You should know that, much like with any other website, the data a proxy server passes along can also be encrypted by HTTPS.

 There are definite benefits to using HTTPS through proxy, starting with the privacy and anonymous browsing it offers.
-However, there’s much more a HTTPS proxy server can help you with, including security and ad blocking functions, geolocation testing, and even caching.
+However, an HTTPS proxy server can help you with many more things, including security and ad blocking functions, geolocation testing, and even caching.

 Rather than seeing it simply as a way to obfuscate your online identity, you can view your HTTPS proxy server as a valuable development tool.